 You know your mother and I are not the most fond of college unless the degree puts you straight into a job, but we support your decision and reasoning and if you explain it to us, we’ll give you the raw advice you both love and hate us sharing.

 Remember, I’ll never tell you what you want to hear, but rather my true feelings on the subject you present to me.

-While society continues to push a completely false narrative and they receive assistance via ads like the one above, you aren’t getting off the hook that easy.
+While society continues to push a completely false narrative and receive assistance via ads like the AUDI one above, you aren’t getting off the hook that easy little lady.

-If you see a man doing the exact same job and he is getting paid more, look at why.
+If you see a man doing the exact same job as you and he is getting paid more, look at why.